szczyglis-dev/py-gpt/README.md

 - `Sub-mode for experts`: Sub-mode to use in Experts mode (chat, completion, langchain, llama_index, etc.).
 Default: chat.

-- `Index to use`: Only if sub-mode is llama_index (Chat with files), choose the index to use in both Agent and Expert modes.
+- `Index to use`: Only if sub-mode is llama_index (Chat with Files), choose the index to use in both Agent and Expert modes.

 **Accessibility**